islandora-community/IslandoraCon2023/_pages/program.md

 ---
 ## Conference Program

 Note: All times listed below are Eastern, and sessions are provisional.
+There will be two program sessions, curated to more and less technical audiences.

 ## Schedule